Tattoo (2013 film)

-Tatuagem (Tattoo) is a 2013 Brazilian drama film, the feature film directorial debut of Hilton Lacerda.
+Tattoo (Portuguese: Tatuagem) is a 2013 Brazilian drama film written and directed by Hilton Lacerda in his directorial debut.
 It was awarded as the Best Picture at the 2013 Festival de Gramado.

 Plot

 The film is set in Recife in the 70's, and follows the story of Clécio Wanderley, the leader of the theatrical troupe Chão de Estrelas, which performs concerts full of debauchery and nudity.
 One of the main stars of the team is Paulete, with whom Clécio maintains a friendship.
 One day, Paulete receives a visit from his brother-in-law, the young Fininha, who is in the army.
 Enchanted by the universe created by the Chão de Estrelas, he is soon seduced by Clécio.
 It doesn't take long for them to engage in a romantic relationship, which puts him in a dubious situation: while increasing the bounds with the troupe members, he needs to deal with the existing repression of the army during the dictatorship.